mwllgr/fhem-acer-beamer-rs232/README.md

 # FHEM module to control Acer beamers via RS232
 This module can control some Acer beamers which have an RS232 port included.
+Just connect a USB-to-RS232 serial converter to your FHEM server.
+More information about the pinout below.

 # Define
 `define <Name> ACER_BEAMER_RS232 <Device>`